Biography and Influences

-Charlie is a father of a two sons and a husband to the most incredible woman, also an educator (and the brains of the outfit).
+Charlie is a father of a two sons, Reid and Parker, and a husband to the most incredible woman, Shannon, who is also an educator (and the brains of the outfit).
 His family loves the outdoors, pool time, good food, video games, board games, and going really fast (that is for his oldest son).

 Charlie loves to discuss the concept of education and how to best educate our youth.
 His role models include John Dewey, Thomas Jefferson, Dr. Michael Thompson, Grant Wiggins, Seymour Papert, Seymour Sarason, Bruce Dixon, and Will Richardson.
 These individuals continue to shape education with intriguing and provocative ways.
 They all ask the challenging questions that must be asked in order to improve the way we learn while emphasizing the urgency of change.

 Students: The greatest ability students can demonstrate in the classroom is self-analysis via reflection.
 As a student recognizes the gaps in his or her learning, or the reason that a previous attempt failed to meet expectations, then that student can develop abilities to fill in those gaps.

 Teachers: These classroom leaders, or lead learners (thanks, Sheryl Nussbaum-Beach), are a vital component in this process; they exist to galvanize learning.
 No one should have to experience a content-driven classroom in primary or secondary learning.
 However, content must form the foundation on which learning occurs.
 A teacher must learn what his or her students need to improve understanding.
-This requires reflection and analysis on how to deliver content, on student development, and on ways to maximize the two.
+This requires reflection and analysis on how to deliver dynamic, engaging content and on maximizing student personal and academic development.